 Today, this extensive chalk grassland supports herb and grass species that provide a habitat for a diverse range of insects, including the rare Adonis Blue butterfly and the scarce forester moth.

 The White Horse is visible from afar and is a famous local landscape.
-It is believed to have been cut into the hillside in the 16th century to celebrate the supposed Battle of Ethandun in AD 878.
+Local records suggest that the horse was originally cut in the late 1600s, probably to commemorate the supposed Battle of Ethandun, thought to have taken place at Bratton Camp in AD 878.